kikofernandez/programmingfightclub/books/grasp-book/epub_prod/parts/introduction.md

 <!-- For this reason, we are going to cover design principles from the perspective of -->
 <!-- different languages and type systems, and  -->
 we show different approaches to solving the same problem using a static and a dynamic language.
-You will learn to take advantage of each of the language constructs, when to use them and when avoid them.
+You will learn to take advantage of each of the languages constructs, when to use them and when to avoid them.

 Given that each language has different features, we use a visual modelling language to express the main idea and let each language do their own implementation.